-At various venues in San Francisco and the Bay Area.
-Most events free or by donation.
+At various San venues in San Francisco and the Bay Area.
+Ticket prices vary.

 Fillmore Jazz Festival